Master of Psychology (Clinical)

 Learn from industry-leading educators

-You come to university to learn from the experts – researchers who are leaders in their fields, striving to create new knowledge.
-The School of Psychology is well known for its research tradition.
+You come to university to learn from the experts – researchers who are leaders in their fields, striving to investigate and create new knowledge.
+The School of Psychology is well known for its research excellence.
 Many of our staff have international reputations in their respective fields and a number are Fellows of the Australian Academy of Social Sciences.
 Our staff attract several million dollars in external research funds per year.
 Our staff publications receive more citations than any other psychology department in Australia and we have one of the highest rates of PhD graduations in psychology of any Australian university.
 We earn more competitive research funding and publish more Tier 1 journal articles per academic than any other psychology school in Australia.

 Access cutting-edge facilities

-Our teaching facilities include world-leading behavioural neuroscience laboratories and cognitive testing laboratories running specialist software that will allow you to design/implement your own psychological research and analyse/interpret the data you collect.
+Our teaching facilities include world-leading behavioural neuroscience laboratories and cognitive testing laboratories running specialist software that will allow you to design/implement your own psychological research and evaluate/interpret the data you collect.
 You’ll also gain access to laboratories for the analysis of cognition and brain function, including electroencephalography (EEG), transcranial magnetic stimulation (TMS) and eye-tracking.

 Want to see more from UNSW Science?